-(a) STDED: the Standard Deduction
+the Standard Deduction (a) STDED:

-(b) idmeda + idchara: the sum of Net Medical Expenses, Charitable Donations

-and Gifts to Canada or a province
+(b) idmeda + idchara: the sum of Net Medical Expenses, Charitable Donations and Gifts to Canada or a province

-If charitable donations are to be treated as a tax credit (MDCROPT=2), a two-tier, non-refundable Charitable Donation Tax Credit (imchartc), is calculated.
+If charitable donations are to be treated as a tax credit (MDCROPT=2), a two-tier, nonrefundable Charitable Donation Tax Credit (imchartc), is calculated.
 Donations up to a set amount (CHATL1) are converted at the first tax credit rate (CHATR1) and the remainder is converted at the second rate (CHATR2).